muhdmirzamz/TodoApp/README.md

 ### Changelog

+12 March 2021:
+- You can get lists
+- You can create new lists
+- Refactored code according to database restructure

 14 February 2021:
 - You can now delete an item by activating deletion mode in tableview
 - Code restructure: Used 2 arrays for keys and items